fenetikm/dotfiles/.config/yabai/keys.md

 # New window mgmt mapping
-Can also do more chording instead of modifiers?! but how does that work with sequence?!

 ## Goals
-- Ergonomic, easy and logical for both hands (space wins here)
+-~~ Ergonomic, easy and logical for both hands (space wins here)~~
-- Not many clashes with programs e.g. Thunderbird with ctrl+shift+command

-## Approaches
-- Simultaneous -> shell call
-- SpaceFN via non-simultaneous -> shell call @yep!
-- SpaceFN using firmware -> shell call
-- Hammerspoon mode via, say, F19

-## To try
-- SpaceFN + double tap, vs single tap @done, all good!

-## How to do the chaining thing via shell?
-set a "last called" file which has the trigger and a timestamp, compare, run next one have to store the items in the cycle somewhere, another file?
-@done
+- Minimise clashes -- SpaceFN was ok but `space` is too fiddly to work
+- Reliable
+- _Majority_ of combos are easy to reach

 ## Mappings v2
+Based around `wasd` and F21.

-What about if we went with asd instead? using f21. a/d - move window left/right f - full screen enter - present @done
+a/d - move window left/right
+f - full screen
+enter - present @done